-The Plandemic, NRA stickers, All Lives Matter propaganda, and even recently popularized Blue Lives Matter merchandise can all be found in one convenient destination, right off of I-275!
-See!
-I don’t even make these things up, it’s actually that great!
+COVID conspiracy theorists, trucks with NRA stickers, and of course Blue Lives Matter merchandise can all be found in one convenient destination, right off of I-275!

 Not only does this foodcourt have food, but also the classic dying mall Amazing Space Arcade!

 Not hungry or interested in filthy arcade games?
 Turn yourself around and head down the mini Kohl’s corridor.